 We know a lot about cycling, more so about keeping them safe in our bike storage sheds.
 The team at Asgard have helped out cyclists who have represented Great Britain in the Olympics, played around with apps such as Strava and taken part in numerous cycling events.
 We’re a keen bunch!

-We know a lot about bikes and cycling, more so about keeping them safe in our bike storage.
-However, as the saying goes, 'You learn something new every day'.
-Well we want to teach you 10 new things about the wondrous world of cycling.
+We strive to bring you the best cycling news, but today we’d like to give you something a little more fun.
+As the saying goes, 'You learn something new every day', we want to give you 10 new things about the wondrous world of cycling.

 All facts are extracted from;

 - Bicycle: The History by David Herlihy

 - The World Almanac Book of Records: Firsts, Feats, Facts & Phenomena by Mark Young

 Well, there you have it!
 You can now tell your friends all about these new exciting facts!
 Who knows, it might even prove useful at the pub quiz.